Outstanding Faculty Service Award

 Eligibility

 All full-time faculty members who have been employed at the university for at least three years are eligible for this award.
-Nominees must demonstrate a consistent and sustained commitment to supporting diversity and inclusion within the university community through 3 or more contributions in the following areas (but not limited to).
+Nominees must demonstrate a consistent and sustained commitment to promoting a collaborative and welcoming environment within the university community through 3 or more contributions in the following areas (but not limited to).

 1. Mentoring and Student Support

-The nominee should have a proven track record of mentoring and supporting individual students, particularly those from historically underrepresented and at-risk groups, providing academic guidance, personal support, career advice and helping them to achieve their academic and personal goals.
+The nominee should have a proven track record of mentoring and supporting individual students, offering academic guidance, personal support, career advice to help them to achieve their academic and personal goals.
+This may include mentoring student groups or clubs that provide additional support and resources for student success.

 2. Student Advocacy and Advising